tweag/python-monorepo-example/content/blog/2022-09-14-bazel-nix-migration-experience/index.md

 For the `server` executable this is relatively straight forward.
 Its only data dependency is the map collision data.

-However the Ogre3D graphics engine used by `client` requires all the assets to be listed in a `resources.cfg` file.
+However the graphics engine used by `client` requires all assets to be listed in a `resources.cfg` file.
 It also needs to dynamically load various plugins with [`dlopen`][dlopen].
 This is facilitated by a wrapper script which enumerates all the resources and sets the plugin folder appropriately:

 ```python